 But not I. To me, is insurgency.

-Frozen without cold, feeling nothing, unsure, uninspired, veins full of air, soul fading the umbra.
+without cold, feeling nothing, unsure, uninspired, veins full of air, soul fading into the umbra.

-Who are they to say what is when they are broken?
+Who are they to say what is moral when are broken?
 Who are they to say about us?

-All this, all this, And I to sledgehammer And nothing but dust
+All this, all this, And I to sledgehammer And leave nothing but

 To To To

-by a Bible Belt Strangled by a Belt Strangled by a Belt by a Bible Belt Strangled by a Belt Strangled by a Belt
+Strangled by a Bible Strangled by a Belt Strangled by a Belt Strangled by a Bible Strangled by a Belt Strangled by a Bible